I spent some quite exciting and eventful 12 days in Bordeaux in November 2021. A lot of impressions to write about!

 2018 - Tasted twice in 2021 from the bottle.
 It's a badass sublime wine.
 High-class nose with a riveting intensity of black cherries, grated chocolate and mocha, creamy on the palate with exquisitely grained tannin, extraordinary complexity, sophisticated touch and lingering finish for more than 60 seconds.
 98+p.

-Josephine Duffau-Lagarrosse, new face at BDL.
+Josephine Duffau-Lagarrosse, new owner at BDL.

 Next was Corbin, owned by Anabelle Cruse Bardinet.
 She prepared vintages 2013, 2016, 2018 and 2019 to taste my request.
 She told us about a very challenging 2021 with outbreaks of frost and mildew.
 Happily, the vintage ended quite well at Corbin, thanks to fine sunny weather during the harvest.